 MOZ page authority is similar to domain authority.
 Moz page authority is measured by using the quality and quantity of internal and external backlinks.
 Page Authority statistics should be used to compare web pages on the same domain.

-AHREFS – URL RATING Again this score is based on a score of 0-100 and shows how strong that URL’s link profile is.
+AHREFS – URL RATING based on a score of 0-100 and shows how strong that URL’s link profile is.
 This metric is very similar to Google’s page rank but offers a deeper understanding of how likely it is that the page will rank within the search results.